stratosphereips/StratosphereTestingFramework/README.md

 - You can filter by labelname in the models.
 - You can filter by trainname, testname and distance in the detection_1 module.
 - You can delete labels by range of ids.
+- Only compare models when the upper most protocol matche.
+TCP with TCP, UDP with UDP, ICMP with ICMP.

 ## Modules
 Now stf can import external modules that implement new functionality.